Clayton Act - Reciprocal Dealing Arrangements

 - Accounting, Taxation, and Reporting

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 What are Reciprocal Dealing Contracts?

-This is an agreement where a buyer offers to buy a seller’s goods under the condition that the seller buy other goods from the original buyer.
-These agreement are only illegal if there is a distinct anticompetitive objective with a substantial effect on the product market.
+This is an agreement where a buyer offers to buy a sellers goods under the condition that the seller buys other goods from the original buyer.
+These agreements are only illegal under the Clayton Axct if there is a distinct anticompetitive objective with a substantial effect on the product market.
 Any pro-competitive justification may serve as a defense to a challenge to these practices.

 Example: ABC Corp agrees to purchase machinery that distributes chemicals from a 123 Corp if the 123 agrees to purchase all of the chemicals from the ABC.
 This conduct will be illegal if a challenger can demonstrate that ABC and 123 have an anticompetitive objective that substantially affects the market for farmers purchasing these machines and chemicals.

 Next Article: Clayton Act - Mergers & Acquisitions Back to: ANTITRUST LAW